TelecomParistoc/Simulation-view/README.md

 ## Instalation

+You need to install two libraries: [freeglut](http://freeglut.sourceforge.net/) and [mesa](https://www.mesa3d.org/).
-On Debian or Ubuntu, use the package manager apt to install libgl1-mesa-dev and freeglut3-dev.
+On Debian or Ubuntu:
 ```bash
 sudo apt install libgl1-mesa-dev freeglut3-dev
 ```
-On Arch install mesa and freeglut.
+On Arch:
 ```bash
 sudo pacman -S mesa freeglut
 ```
 Clone the git repositry.
 Use `make` to compile the code.

 ## Usage

 ```bash
 ./view xInitialValue yInitialValue initialAngle xRobotSize yRobotSize
 ```
 The lengths are in meter and the angle is in degree.

+wip

 ## Caution